Timeline of the Syrian civil war (January–October 2024): April

 On 1 April, the Iranian embassy in Damascus, Syria was struck by an airstrike missile, killing as many as eight, including IRGC Brig.
 Gen. Mohammad Reza Zahedi.
 Syrian and Iranian officials identify Israel as the attackers.

-On the same day, HTS executed six people for 'opposing al-Julani' and for 'belonging to ISIS' in different areas under HTS control in northwestern Syria.
+According to SOHR, on the same day, HTS executed six people for 'opposing al-Sharaa' and for 'belonging to ISIS' in different areas under HTS control in northwestern Syria.

 Furthermore, five soldiers of the SAA's 18th Division were killed in an ISIS infiltration operation on a Syrian military post in the Al-Sukhna Desert in eastern Homs countryside.

 Three NDF militiamen were also killed after they drove over landmine planted by ISIS cells in the Al-Tabany Desert in the western Deir Ezzor countryside.

 On 4 April, three soldiers of the SAA's 17th Division were executed by ISIS cells after they were captured in an infiltration operation on an SAA position in the Al-Shemaytiyah desert in Deir Ezzor countryside.

 On 5 April, two NDF militiamen were killed and three others were wounded after ISIS launched an infiltration operation on SAA checkpoints in the Al-Awsaj area in western Deir Ezzor desert.

 On 6 April, ISIS militants occupied territory near Al-Qasby and Al-Buwaitiya villages in Al-Tabany district in western Deir Ezzor countryside.

 On the same day, eight children were killed after a bomb exploded in Al-Sanamayn, Daraa.

-Between 6-7 April, at least 20 people were killed in clashes between the Syrian regime's Military Intelligence Directorate and a group of armed individuals led by a former 'State Security' employee in the city of Al-Sanamayn, Daraa.
+Between 6–7 April, at least 20 people were killed in clashes between the Syrian regime's Military Intelligence Directorate and a group of armed individuals led by a former 'State Security' employee in the city of Al-Sanamayn, Daraa.

 On 18 April, six SAA soldiers were killed and two others were captured by ISIS militants after they attacked an SAA headquarters in the village of Hasarat near Abu Kemal in eastern Syria.

 On the same day, just before midnight, at least 26 Pro-Assad fighters, including 19 Liwa al-Quds militiamen and 7 SAA soldiers, were killed after ISIS insurgents attacked a Syrian military bus near Al-Taybah village in the eastern countryside of Homs.

 On 22 April, three regime soldiers were killed in an ISIS attack on military posts of the regime in Palmyra desert.

 On 25 April, one ISIS member was killed and another arrested after clashes erupted between SDF and ISIS in Al-Jarzy Town in eastern Deir Ezzor countryside.

 On 29 April, four SAA soldiers were killed after ISIS militants on SAA military positions south of Al-Tabqah city in the western countryside of Al-Raqqa.

 On the same day, four NDF militiamen were killed in an ISIS ambush in the Al-Masrab desert in western Deir Ezzor countryside.

 On 30 April, one SDF member was killed and two injured in an ISIS attack in the eastern countryside of Deir Ezzor.

 The SOHR reported that at least 376 people were killed in Syria during April 2024.